-Fig. 20 - Night Light (Similar to illustration)
+Fig. 22 - Night Light

 Transportation Tie-downs and Lift Point

 Tie-downs

 The saw is provided with holes at each corner of the lower frame for easy tie-down during transportation.
 The 1⁄2" all-thread J-bolts, with which your saw was attached to its shipping pallet, can be used in a variety of tie-down scenarios.
 It is highly recommended that the saw be tied down any time it is being transported.